HolyGhost07/zfs/README.md

 zfs golang package helps you manage zfs filesystems/snaphots on local/remote hosts

-this package wraps runcmd package; i create it essentially for my zbackup program (https://github.com/theairkit/zbackup)
+this package wraps runcmd package; i create it essentially for zbackup

+(https://github.com/theairkit/zbackup)

 so, I'll be glad if you find this package useful,